For service providers

 One team.
 One vision.
 One mission.

-A network of partners that transcends sectorial silos to optimize the Health Ontario system and better serve the population.
+A network of partners that transcends sectorial silos to optimize the local health system and better serve the population.

 A collective vision

-The partners of the Archipel Ontario Health Team (OHT) work together to build a diverse, inclusive and equitable community network that can meet the varied and evolving needs of its population.
-Our OHT aims at ensuring that each individual can reach their full potential for health and well-being throughout life.
+Archipel partners work together to build a diverse, inclusive and equitable community network that can meet the varied and evolving needs of its population, so that each individual can reach their full potential for health and well-being throughout their life.

 A common mission

-Our OHT works collaboratively with the stakeholders and users of the health system to achieve a common goal: a more equitable and health system redesigned by and for its population.
-Multisector collaboration and the co-design with client-partners are therefore aimed at planning and providing equitable access to an integrated and coordinated continuum of care and services.
+Our OHT works in concert with health system stakeholders and users to achieve a common goal: a more equitable and accessible health system redesigned by and for its population.
+The multisectoral collaboration and co-design with the population therefore aims to plan and provide equitable access to an integrated and coordinated continuum of care and services.

 A shared leadership